rolloff/wrc-east-bay/index.markdown

 ## How do I find out about run meet ups?
 Join us on our Slack space!

+## Do I have to pay to join WRC?
+Joining WRC is free.
+We plan to offer some optional gear, such as uniforms, at cost to members.
+Ultimately, we aim to be transparent about where money we may collect for specific events or reasons is going.

 ## How can I help?
 Inviting a friend to WRC, organizing ad-hoc runs in #run-meets in Slack while we get off the ground, and starting conversations in other WRC Slack channels is a great start.
 Beyond that, areas that will likely need help:
 - Creating a social media presence or maybe a website or listserv